omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 |______|Piano|∞|

 Figure out how long it takes to get to its neighbors (the cost).
-You have prices for the bass guitar and the drum set in the table.
+You have prices for the bass guitar, and the drum set in the table.
 Their value was set when you went through the poster, so the poster gets set as their parent.
 That means, to get to the bass guitar, you follow the edge from the poster, and the same for